insidegui/WWDC/CONTRIBUTING.md

 }
 ```

 ####VI.
-Test your code thoroughly
+Test your code thoroughly and follow linting rules

 When you think you're done with your contribution, try to break your code in as many different ways as possible to make sure your implementation is solid:

 - If you change something related to the handling of user or application data (model layer) make sure to test the migration of data from a previous version of the app to your modified version.
 - If you change a component related to networking, use the network link conditioner and test with a slow/bad connection to see how the app behaves
-- If you change something related to UI, test It on both retina and non-retina screens
+- If you change something related to UI, try resizing the window and looking at different content to make sure it can adapt well to different environments.

+Make sure your code is not introducing any new warnings, including those produced by Swiftlint.

 ####VII.
 Dependencies

-Do not add dependencies to the project unless they are absolutely essential to implement the functionality you're implementing.
-If you do add a dependency, use a well known and established library which is already in use by other major open source projects.

-Please note that if you add a dependency on a pull request I will triple and quadruple check it before merging so it increases the risk of your contribution being rejected.
+Do not add dependencies to the project.

 Do not bring in assets (icons, images) for which you don't have an appropriate license.
 Icons and images must have a Creative Commons or similar license to be used in this project.
 A good place to find free icons is [Icon Finder](https://iconfinder.com).

 ##3.
 Conclusion

-These are just some suggestions for common scenarios, if you need help with your contribution you can always [tweet to me](https://twitter.com/_inside).
+These are just some suggestions for common scenarios, if you need help with your contribution you can always open an issue to discuss it before doing the pull request.

 Have fun 🎉